luciezka/DHBW-CodeGuide/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory, this is needed if you want to use Service Worker.

-## Enable Service Worker in testmode
+## Enable Service Worker in Development server

 To use Service Workers in test mode you will have to change the `production` Variable to true in src/environments/environment.ts further changing the Code will cause the Service Worker to keep updating and it can get stuck in a loop.